88-degrees/Book-of-Changes/appendix01s2.md

 1. In [**Jǐng ䷯**](e4ba95jing.md) (We have the symbol of) wood in the water and the raising of the water; which (gives us the idea of) a well.
 A well supplies nourishment and is not (itself) exhausted.

-2. 'The site of a town may be changed, while the fashion of its wells undergoes no change:' -- this is indicated by the central position of the strong lines (in the second and fifth places).

-'The drawing is nearly accomplished, but the rope has not yet reached the water of the well:' -- its service has not yet been accomplished.

-'The bucket is broken:' -- it is this that occasions evil.
+2. 'The site of a town may be changed, while the fashion of its wells undergoes no change:' -- this is indicated by the central position of the strong lines (in the second and fifth places). '*The drawing is nearly accomplished, but the rope has not yet reached the water of the well:*' -- its service has not yet been accomplished. '*The bucket is broken*:' -- it is this that occasions evil.

 <a id="fr_173"/>[XLIX](#fn_173).

-1. In [**Gé ䷰**](e99da9ge.md) (we see) water and fire extinguishing each other; (we see also) two daughters dwelling together, but with their minds directed to
+1. In [**䷰ Gé**](e99da9ge.md) (we see) water and fire extinguishing each other; (we see also) two daughters dwelling together, but with their minds directed to different objects: -- (on account of these things) it is called (the hexagram of) Change.

 <a id="p-254"/>

-different objects: -- (on account of these things) it is called (the hexagram of) Change.

-2. 'It is believed in (only) after it has been accomplished:' -- when the change has been made, faith is accorded to it.
+2. '*It is believed in (only) after it has been accomplished*:' -- when the change has been made, faith is accorded to it.
 (We have) cultivated intelligence (as the basis of) pleased satisfaction, (suggesting) 'great progress and success,' coming from what is correct.
 When change thus takes place in the proper way, 'occasion for repentance disappears.'

-3. Heaven and earth undergo their changes, and the four seasons complete their functions. [**Tāng**](https://en.wikipedia.org/wiki/Tang_of_Shang) changed the appointment (of the line of [**Xià**](https://en.wikipedia.org/wiki/Xia_dynasty) to the throne), and [**Wǔ**](https://en.wikipedia.org/wiki/King_Wu_of_Zhou) (that of the line of [**Shāng**](https://en.wikipedia.org/wiki/Shang_dynasty), in accordance with (the will of) Heaven, and in response to (the wishes of) men.
+3. Heaven and earth undergo their changes, and the four seasons complete their functions.
+[Tāng](https://en.wikipedia.org/wiki/Tang_of_Shang) changed the appointment (of the line of [Xià](https://en.wikipedia.org/wiki/Xia_dynasty) to the throne), and [Wǔ](https://en.wikipedia.org/wiki/King_Wu_of_Zhou) (that of the line of [Shāng](https://en.wikipedia.org/wiki/Shang_dynasty), in accordance with (the will of) Heaven, and in response to (the wishes of) men.
 Great indeed is what takes place in a time of change.

 <a id="fr_174"/>[L](#fn_174).

 <a id="p-255"/>

-1. In [**Dǐng ䷱**](e9bc8eding.md) we have (symbolically) the figure of a caldron.
+1. In [**䷱ Dǐng**](e9bc8eding.md) we have (symbolically) the figure of a caldron.
 (We see) the (symbol of) wood entering into that of fire, which suggests the idea of cooking.
 The sages cooked their offerings in order to present them to God, and made great feasts to nourish their wise and able (ministers).

 2. We have the symbol of) flexible obedience, and that (which denotes) ears quick of hearing and eyes clear-sighted.
 (We have also) the weak (line) advanced and acting above, in the central place, and responded to by the strong (line below).
-All these things give the idea of 'great progress and success.'
+All these things give the idea of `great progress and success`.

 <a id="fr_175"/>[LI](#fn_175).

-1. [**Zhèn ䷲**](e99c87zhen.md) (gives the intimation of) ease and development.
+1. [**䷲ Zhèn**](e99c87zhen.md) (gives the intimation of) ease and development.

-2. 'When the (time of) movement (which it indicates) comes, (its subject) will be found looking out with apprehension:' -- that feeling of dread leads to happiness.
-'And yet smiling and talking cheerfully:' -- the issue (of his dread) is that he adopts (proper) laws (for his course).

-'The movement (like a crash of thunder) terrifies all within a hundred lî:' -- it startles the distant and frightens the near.
+2. '*When the (time of) movement (which it indicates) comes, (its subject) will be found looking out with apprehension*:' -- that feeling of dread leads to happiness.
+'And yet smiling and talking cheerfully:' -- the issue (of his dread) is that he adopts (proper) laws (for his course). '*The movement (like a crash of thunder) terrifies all within a hundred* `lǐ`([里](https://ctext.org/dictionary.pl?if=en&char=里)):' -- it startles the distant and frightens the near. '*He will be like the sincere worshipper, who is not startled into letting go his ladle and cup of sacrificial spirits*:' -- he makes his appearance, and maintains his ancestral temple and the altars of the spirits of the land and grain, as presiding at all sacrifices.

 <a id="p-256"/>

-'**He will be like the sincere worshipper, who is not startled into letting go his ladle and cup of sacrificial spirits:**' -- he makes his appearance, and maintains his ancestral temple and the altars of the spirits of the land and grain, as presiding at all sacrifices.

 <a id="fr_176"/>[LII](#fn_176).